 We work closely with students to help them to make the most appropriate curriculum choices for their aspirations, supporting them to be prepared for their next steps in learning and their future career.
 It is our ambition that as many students as possible achieve good passes in English language, English literature, mathematics, the sciences, French and a humanities subject.
 Furthermore, we are committed to continue to provide students with a wider range of opportunities in a variety of subjects, expanding beyond the academic core.
 This is supported by an extensive careers programme running throughout a student’s time at the academy to ensure they make informed decisions and can leave with a clear plan towards exciting careers and lives.

-Our Post 16 curriculum is designed to offer a range of level 3 (advanced level) subjects, both academic and vocational, and supports students in moving in to higher education, training, or the world of work.
-We pride ourselves in not only offering traditional ‘A Levels’ but a range of equivalent vocationally based courses to give students the widest choice possible.
-Our entire post 16 programme is supplemented with a series of courses and accreditations to prepare students for future life, ranging from ‘certificates in personal financial effectiveness’ to basic skills designed to prepare students to live away from home.
+Our Post 16 curriculum is designed to offer a range of level 3 (advanced level) subjects, both academic and vocational, and supports students in accessing higher education, apprenticeships, or the world of work.
+We pride ourselves in not only offering traditional ‘A Levels’ but a range of equivalent vocationally based courses to give students a wide range of options.
+Our entire post 16 programme is supplemented with a series of courses and accreditations to prepare students for future life.
+These courses range from ‘certificates in personal financial effectiveness’ to basic skills designed to prepare students to live away from home and be independent.

-Parents have the right to withdraw their children from all or part of any sex education provided, but not from teaching the biological aspects of human growth and reproduction necessary under National Curriculum Science.
-The views of parents have been considered within our Relationships and Sex Education policy, and our policy reflects their wishes and the culture of the community served by the Academy.
+Parents have the right to withdraw their children from some areas of RSHE education, but not all – please contact the school if you have any questions.
+The views of our parents have been considered within our Relationships and Sex Education policy, and our policy reflects their wishes and the culture of the community served by the academy.

 Religious Education and PSHE

-We teach Religious Education and PSHE in a variety of ways; as a discrete subject, and through other areas of the curriculum.
-Parents have the right to withdraw their children from Religious Education sessions.
+We teach religious education and PSHE in a variety of ways; as a discrete subject, and through other areas of the curriculum.
+Parents have the right to withdraw their children from all or part of religious education sessions.